nickchase/k0s/docs/high-availability.md

 - 8132 (for Konnectivity)
 - 9443 (for controller join API)

 The load balancer can be implemented in many different ways and k0s doesn't have any additional requirements.
-You can use for example HAProxy, NGINX or your cloud provider's load balancer.
+For example, you can use HAProxy, NGINX or your cloud provider's load balancer.

 ### Example configuration: HAProxy